Fosun Foundation Shanghai

-Life Fantasy is Chinese pop artist Jacky Tsai’s first exhibition in China, and the retrospective to the homeland for the ten years of exploration.
-As an artist born and raised in Shanghai and now living in the UK, having collaborated with numerous fashion brands such as lamer, Alexander McQueen, Bvlgari, Shanghai Tang and Lane Crawford, then earning the affection of pop star Jay Chou through his art, Jacky Tsai’s art incorporates artistic elements from various diverse cultures, combining the ideology and details of traditional Chinese art with Western pop art.
+Life Fantasy is Chinese contemporary artist Jacky Tsai’s first exhibition in China, bringing his ten years retrospective art exploration to the homeland.
+As an artist born and raised in Shanghai and now living in the UK.
+Tsai’s art incorporates artistic elements from various diverse cultures, combining the ideology and details of traditional Chinese art with Western pop art.
 The symbols of both oriental and Western art are combined to form his unique and vibrant art style.

 Life Fantasy as the exhibition name holds special meaning, as the word “fantasy” not only refers to the colloquial meaning but also refers to one of the most iconic albums released by Jay Chou.
 Life Fantasy combines the multilayered spirit of pop, but also highlights the centerpiece of the exhibition, which relates to music.
 This exhibition is the first public reveal of the commissioned artwork that Jacky Tsai created for Jay Chou - “Parody of Jay’s Music”.
 During the creation of this piece, Jacky Tsai and Jay Chou selected over 60 songs from Jay’s 20-year career.
 “Parody of Jay’s Music” is a testament to the evolution of Chinese pop music, documenting the shift in core themes within Jay Chou’s music over 20 years.
 This exhibition is the first one to present the piece as an AR-compatible artwork, where visitors can experience both the enhanced AR version and a unique night mode for the piece.